pcarbonn/H-Calc/README.md

     oneTwo = Add (Typ EmptyNote TInt) (Val EmptyNote 1, Val EmptyNote 2)
 ```

 The first line declares the types of nodes used in the AST.
-The second line constructs the various nodes of our tree representation.
+The second line constructs the various nodes of the tree representation.

-We can easily extend what our trees can represent by adding new types of nodes, for example for a multiplication:
+We can easily extend what our trees can represent by adding new types of nodes, for example a multiplication:

 ```haskell
     data MulF      e =      MulF e (e, e)